 2. Buying intent

-When a person searches for a commercial keyword that clearly shows his buying intent, then most probably you can convert him with minimum efforts.
+When a person searches for a commercial keyword that clearly shows his buying intent, then most probably you can convert him with minimum effort.

 As a blogger, you can leverage both types of intent and make money out of your blog.

-Before that, you should hear the audience means what keywords they are searching for, what problems they may be facing and what are the things they want to buy to solve their problems or fulfill their dreams.
+Before that, you should hear what the audience means, what keywords they are searching for, what problems they may be facing, and what things they want to buy to solve their problems or fulfill their dreams.

 Keyword research tools, industry trends, forums, and most importantly, the comment/message section of your blog or social media are a few tools you can use to find your blog topics.

-Replying to the genuine comments/message/emails and calls if possible, is the best way to engage with your followers.
+Replying to genuine comments/messages/emails and calls if possible, is the best way to engage with your followers.

 Today Facebook Live, YouTube Live, Twitter or WhatsApp chat, etc. alternative methods you can use to connect with many people at the same time.